MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ## Prerequisites

 - You have an existing Azure Data Explorer cluster that uses Virtual Network injection and you want to migrate it.
-For information about how to detect if a cluster uses Virtual Network injection, see (#detect-clusters-that-use-virtual-network-injection).
+For more information, see [Find clusters that use Virtual Network injection](#find-clusters-that-use-virtual-network-injection).
 - (Optional) You have a virtual network and a subnet where you want to create the private endpoint for the Azure Data Explorer cluster.
 - You have the necessary permissions to establish and oversee private endpoints and private DNS zones within your subscription and resource group.
 For the Azure Data Explorer cluster, Contributor access is required, while other resources like Azure Storage or Event Hubs require Owner permissions.

-## Detect clusters that use Virtual Network injection
+## Find clusters that use Virtual Network injection

 You can use Azure Resource Graph to determine which clusters in your subscription use Virtual Network injection by exploring your Azure resources with the Kusto Query Language (KQL).